 We said it earlier and we’ll say it again: Pakistan is a tricky one.
 On one hand, it’s terrorism is still an issue and the threat of violence, both sectarian and between different ethnicities, is almost always palpable.
 On the other hand, it’s a beautiful, PEACEFUL country populated by unbelievably friendly people – strangers who will ply you with chai for hours.

 It’s all about contrasts.
 Swanky cars next to rickshaws, mad cities and laid back rural settlements, very nice people and very nasty people.
 But for the most part, you WILL be able to avoid the more dangerous elements.
 The cities, we’re going to be honest, aren’t always great.
-You may end up being holed for a few days before you actually start travelling to, frankly, the more interesting parts of Pakistan, like Gilgit-Baltistan.
+You may end up being holed for a few days before you actually start traveling to, frankly, the more interesting parts of Pakistan, like Gilgit-Baltistan.

 It’s all about the North.
-This is where you’ll find incredible trails, chilled out villages, former colonial hill stations, a whole host of history, and LOADS of different cultures existing together.
+This is where you’ll find incredible trekking opportunities, chilled out villages, former colonial hill stations, a whole host of history, and LOADS of different cultures existing together.
 Visiting this area, either alone or with a tour group, can be a hugely enriching experience, probably one of the finest of your lifetime.

 Some parts of Pakistan are not suitable for you; the BEST parts of Pakistan are there for the taking though.
 As long as you do your research, travel smart, and follow the rules, it should be fine.
 MORE than fine: EPIC.